survivejs/react-book/manuscript/07_from_todo_to_kanban.md

 The solution isn't very optimized but will do for now.
 The basic idea is that we update the `App` state through a prop if the tree changes.
 After that the changes will propagate through the components.

 W> As of time of writing there's no official way to use Baobab with ES6 style classes.
 Once there is, we should get more performance etc. XXX: Update this when an official solution is available.

-W> XXX: See if it's possible to push persistency back to a decorator (need to be able to replace whole content of a tree at once).

 ## Modeling AppActions